Scaling limit of the TASEP speed process: Introduction

-Our main result Theorem \ref{thm:conv} states that when suitably scaled around the speed $v=0$, the TASEP speed process converges in distribution to SH.
-In particular, we connect the multi-type stationary distributions of TASEP to SH through the TASEP speed process.
-The information relevant for the scaling is the number of particles in the speed process whose speed is close to $0$.
-More precisely, for each $N\in\N$ and $\mu,y\in \R$, we let $S^{N,\mu}(y)$ be the number of particles in the speed process, between $0$ and $2yN^{2/3}$, whose speed is smaller or equal to $\mu N^{-1/3}$.
-Then Theorem \ref{thm:conv} says that, in some sense, a diffusive scaling of $S^{N,\mu}$ converges to the SH.
+Our main result Theorem \ref{thm:conv} states that when suitably scaled around a speed $v\in(-1,1)$, the TASEP speed process converges in distribution to SH.
+In particular, we connect the multitype stationary distributions of TASEP to SH through the TASEP speed process.
+The information used in the scaling is the number of particles in a lattice interval of order $N$ whose speed deviates from the centering $v$ by order $N^{-1/2}$.
+These particle counts are converted into continuous height functions by the standard mapping that turns TASEP particle configurations into interfaces.
+The joint process of these height functions is then scaled diffusively.

-We believe this new connection between the TASEP speed process and the SH, sheds light on the joint speed of particles in the rarefaction fan around a fixed macroscopic speed .
-For example, our results suggest that on an interval of size $N$, particles whose speed is $O(N^{-1/2})$, pick a speed from a random discrete set of possibilities.
-Thus, the particles with speed close to $0$ will form 'convoys' of particles of the same speed.
-This phenomenon is similar to the global behavior of the TASEP speed process discovered in \cite[Theorem 1.8]{Amir_Angel_Valko11}.
-In the limit, the distribution of the random set of possible speeds is the distribution of the set of discontinuities of the SH.
+Since SH is the distribution of the Busemann process of DL, as a corollary we get a limit theorem that captures the convergence of the scaled and centered speed process values to the \textit{exceptional directions} of DL, and the convergence of the interpolated cumulative convoys to the Busemann difference profiles of DL.
+The exceptional directions of DL are those into which the uniqueness and coalescence of semi-infinite geodesics fail.
+These results are proved in terms of the weak convergence of a simple point measure of speed process values and interpolated convoys to the corresponding object in DL (Theorem \ref{thm:Xi}).